 Worried about $$$ for college?
 Maybe a Work College is the Right Fit for You!

 Work colleges offer enhanced learning opportunities by integrating Work, Learning, and Service throughout the college experience.
 Students earn a valuable degree plus attributes like: critical thinking, problem solving, teamwork, decision-making, leadership, professionalism and a quest for lifelong learning.
 Graduates complete their degree with considerably less debt than their peers.
 Three colleges even cover the full cost of tuition for qualified students.
 Every work program is distinctive, but all teach students the critical balance of study, community service & managed work expectations.
 Most work positions are limited to 10-15 hours per week and designed to enhance the collegiate experience.
 "Earning while learning" reduces student debt and provides employers with dedicated professionals who have proven experience and work ethic.
 Work College graduates report their college better prepared them for their current job compared to their peers at other institutions.
 The seven federally recognized Work Colleges in the US are: Alice Lloyd, Berea College, Blackburn College, College of the Ozarks, Ecclesia College, Sterling College, and Warren Wilson College.
 Go to www.workcolleges.org for more information.

 Berea's Tuition Promise Scholarship

-All admitted students to Berea College receive our Tuition Promise Scholarship.
-This scholarship is combined with financial aid you may receive as well as any other scholarship you may be awarded by outside parties to cover 100% of tuition costs.
-For most Berea students, the Tuition Promise Scholarship amounts to over $155,000 across four years.
+All admitted students to Berea College receive a Tuition Promise Scholarship.
+This scholarship, combined with financial aid as well as scholarships you may be awarded by outside parties, covers 100% of tuition costs.
+For most Berea students, the Tuition Promise Scholarship amounts to over $155,000 across 4 years.
 NO STUDENT PAYS FOR TUITION.
-We believe that a student's income should not dictate their outcome.
+A student's income should not dictate their outcome.